 ABSTRACT

 The filed experiment was conducted in 300 genotypes of foxtail millet.
 The experiment was laid out in Augmented Design and held at Regional Agriculture Research Station (RARS), ANGRAU , Nandyal, Andhra Pradesh, during kharif -2021.
 Coefficients of variation studies indicated that the estimates of PCV were slightly higher than the corresponding GCV estimates for all the characters, indicating that the characters were less influenced by the environment.
 In the present investigation, high heritability coupled with high genetic advance as per cent of mean was observed for observed in plant height, panicle length, flag leaf length and grain yield.
-Hence these traits shows attributed to the predominance of additive gene action, which suggests that simple selection effectively increases this feature.
-Moderate heritability with moderate genetic advance are observed in peduncle length, panicle weight and also in test weight.
+Hence these traits show attributed to the predominance of additive gene action, which suggests that simple selection effectively increases this feature.
+Moderate heritability with moderate genetic advance are observed in peduncle length, panicle weight, and test weight.

-Key words: Foxtail Millet, Genetic Advance, Variablity, Grain Yeild, Heritablity.
+Key words: Foxtail Millet, Genetic Advance, Variablity, Grain Yield, Heritablity.

 Introduction:

 Millets are among the oldest cultivated cereals with significant agricultural importance.
-Foxtail millet is an ancient diploid, C4 cereal crop.
+Foxtail millet is an ancient diploid C4 cereal crop.
 It is widely grown around the world and is used for food, feed, and fodder in many regions of Africa and Asia.
 Foxtail millet grains are common because they are extremely low in glycemic index and have relatively high protein content for a cereal.
 Foxtail millet (Setaria italica), a yearly grass developed for human food, has arisen as an unmistakable harvest with noteworthy dry season resilience and the capacity to flourish in water-restricted locales.
 Considering the food security that is keep on mounting despite environmental change and water shortage, foxtail millet has gathered critical consideration as a likely arrangement.
-Foxtail millet is the second important crops among millets after pearl millet.
+Foxtail millet is the second most important crop among millets after pearl millet.
 Foxtail millet is widely cultivated in Asia, Europe, North America, Australia and North Africa for grains or forage, and an essential food for human consumption in China, India, Korea, and Japan.

 Material and method:

 The present study was carried out on 300 genotypes of foxtail millet, conducted at the Regional Agricultural Research Station, ANGRAU, Nandyal, Andhra Pradesh, India situated at coordinates 15.485° N latitude and 78.486° E. the design adopted was Augmented Design and the spacing 22.5 x 10 cm with entire plot area of 2.25 m x 3.0 m.
-The required cultural practices was carried out accordingly.
-Data was collected on days to flowering, days to maturity, plant height, panicle length, peduncle length, flag leaf length, flag leaf width, panicle weight, grain yield per plant, test weight.
+The required cultural practices were carried out accordingly.
+Data was collected on days to flowering, days to maturity, plant height, panicle length, peduncle length, flag leaf length, flag leaf width, panicle weight, grain yield per plant, and test weight.

+Mention about Statistical Analysis

 Results and discussion.

 The present study of genetic variability of foxtail millet crop genotypes shows the importance of plant in plant breeding.
-The variability range of the characters is measured by coefficients of variations, which helps for the selection of genotype on the basis of phenotype characters alone will be more effective for the these traits.
-Coefficient of variation studies reviled that the PCV is higher than GCV in all of the characters was less influenced by environment.
+The variability range of the characters is measured by coefficients of variations, which helps for the selection of genotype on the basis of phenotype characters alone, which will be more effective for these traits.
+Coefficient of variation studies revealed that the PCV is higher than GCV in all of the characters and was less influenced by the environment.

 Table 1- Coefficient of variation